Pain at the pump persists, forcing drivers to make changes

 “I feel like, you know, people are having to put off other types of fun activities, so they can put more money in their gas tank to get around and stuff.”

-For Steve Carillo, it comes down to making the most of his tank of gas.
+For Steve Carillo, it comes down to making the most of his tank of gasoline.

 “I don’t go out unless I absolutely have to,” the Las Vegas resident said.
 “And if I do, I make sure to accomplish a lot.”